|Area of Practice||Anaesthesia and Intensive Care Medicine|

 Peri-operative medicine; Anaesthesia for Children; Anaesthesia for emergency surgery; Intensive Care Medicine

-Dr Browning joined the Trust in 1999 having qualified MBBS from St Bartholomew’s Hospital medical school in 1988.
-He trained in Cardiac surgery prior to starting his intended career in anaesthetics and Intensive care completing his early training at the Magill department of anaesthesia at The Westminster and Charing Cross and Chelsea and Westminster Hospitals before moving across town to finish his training at St Bartholomew’s and the Royal London Hospitals.
-He was elected Fellow of the Royal College of Anaesthetists in 1994.
+Dr Browning has been a consultant since 1999 having qualified MBBS from St Bartholomew’s Hospital medical school in 1988.
+He trained in Cardiac surgery prior to starting his intended career in Anaesthetics and Intensive Care, completing his early training at the Magill Department of Anaesthesia at The Westminster Charing Cross and Chelsea and Westminster Hospitals before moving across town to finish his training at St Bartholomew’s and the Royal London Hospitals.
+He was elected Fellow of the Royal College of Anaesthetists in 1994 and is a Fellow of the Faculty of Intensive Care Medicine.

-He spent 9 months with the London HEMS attending severely injured patients all over the capital and followed this with a year at Great Ormond Street hospital, increasing his knowledge and experience in paediatric anaesthesia and intensive care.
+After postgraduate exams he spent nine months with the London HEMS attending severely injured patients all over the capital and followed this with a year at Great Ormond Street hospital,